eggs-benny/CV/README.md

 The discipline, responsibility and attention to detail required from my career so far, paired with my natural empathy, problem-solving & logic skills provide a good basis to be a junior developer who will be able to learn quickly and flourish in any environment.
 I'm especially looking for a role with strong employee support and mentorship.

-Since August 2022 I have been studying at Makers Academy, a bootcamp for developers, where I have been learning fundamentals of software development, building practical skills through projects and working with other students.
+Since August 2022 I have been studying at Makers, a bootcamp for developers, where I have been learning fundamentals of software development, building practical skills through projects and working with other students.

 ## Projects